Jumbotron

-A jumbotron, sometimes referred to as jumbovision, is a video display using large-screen television technology (video wall).
-The original technology was developed in the early 1980s by Mitsubishi Electric and Sony, which coined JumboTron as a brand name in 1985.
-Mitsubishi Electric sold their version of the technology as Diamond Vision.
-It is typically used in sports stadiums and concert venues to show close up shots of an event or even other sporting events occurring simultaneously, as well as outdoor public places (such as Times Square, for example).
+A jumbotron, sometimes referred to as jumbovision or a jumbo screen, is a video display using large-screen television technology (video wall).

+The original technology was developed in the early 1980s by Mitsubishi Electric (using the name Diamond Vision) and Sony, which registered JumboTron as a trademark in 1985.
+It is typically used in sports stadiums and concert venues to show team statistics, close-up shots of an event or even other sporting events occurring simultaneously.
+The same jumbotron technology is used in outdoor public places, often for advertising purposes (such as Times Square, for example).

 History and development

 The jumbotron was invented in Japan during the early 1980s, but there is a dispute between two rival Japanese companies, Mitsubishi Electric and Sony, over its invention.
 In 1980, Mitsubishi introduced the first large-scale video board, the Diamond Vision, which was a large screen using cathode-ray tube technology similar to traditional tube televisions.
-They demonstrated the technology at the 1980 Major League Baseball All-Star Game in Dodger Stadium, Los Angeles.
+The first demonstration of the technology was during the 1980 Major League Baseball All-Star Game in Dodger Stadium, Los Angeles.

+The first Jumbotrons used cathode-ray tube based technology, in which several sub-pixels were integrated into a module made of glass with a vacuum inside, with the shape of a block, in which each subpixel was individually controllable (addressable) with each subpixel acting as a flood beam cathode-ray tube Eventually this technology was replaced with LED technology.

 Panasonic had the Astro Vision which was based on Fluorescent Discharge Tubes.
 These were the only three players in the large-screen industry.

-Ironically, it was Sony who introduced Daktronics to the pro and college sports world, as Sony would exclusively sell Daktronics scoreboards and controllers with their video board solutions.
-Eventually Daktronics replaced Sony in the space completely.

 In 1985, the term "JumboTron" was coined by Sony for its large-scale video board.
-The JumboTron was the brand name for the large-scale video boards originally manufactured by Sony, and is recognized as one of the largest non-projection video displays ever manufactured.
+The JumboTron was the brand name for the large-scale video boards originally manufactured by Sony and is recognized as one of the largest non-projection video displays ever manufactured.
 Sony creative director Yasuo Kuroki, who previously helped create the Walkman, is credited with the development of the JumboTron.
 It was introduced at the Expo '85 held in May 1985 at Tsukuba, Ibaraki.
 It had a display resolution of 450,000 pixels, using a new proprietary Sony technology called the Trini-lite.
 It was a microprocessor-based light bulb developed by one of Kuroki's colleagues, chief Betamax engineer Yuji Watanabe.
 Trini-lite technology allowed screen clarity and computer control, laying the foundation for the first Sony Jumbotrons.